stride3d/stride-docs/en/contributors/contribution-workflow/github-pull-request-guidelines.md

 - `area-Rendering`

 PRs with other labels or those that are unlabelled will automatically fall under the **Other Changes** category.

+> [!NOTE]
+> If multiple labels are applied, the release automation will prioritize the generic category first, followed by the Stride-specific category.
+This means that only one label will be automatically applied to the release notes.

+## Examples

+Example of a generated PR titles.
+Note the different prefixes for generic and Stride-specific categories:

+### 💥 Breaking Changes
+- [Physics] Bepu codebase refactoring and clean-up

+### 🎉 New Features
+- [Input] Add haptic support to OpenVR and Oculus runtimes

+### 🐞 Bug Fixes

+- [Audio] fix: Audio emitter multiple references to same asset bugfix

+### 🔧 Engineering

+- feat: Add editor settings for the camera speed increase/decrease hotkeys

+### ⌨️ Input

+- fix: Fixes mouse release for Winforms
+- fix: Fixes detecting WinForms right shift key (fixes #754, fixes #929)

+### ⚙️ Physics

+- fix: Fixes inconsistent box2D collision, see #1707 and #2019
+- feat: Add ray test flags

 ### Squashing